kit-data-manager/visualization-graph-web-component/readme.md

 ```
 Step 3: Push changes to origin/main

-Step 4: Create a new release in GitHub
+Step 4: Create and publish a new release in GitHub